-- (a) In General.
-Argument will be scheduled as provided in Rule 33. - (b) Postponement.
+(a) In General.
+Argument will be scheduled as provided in Rule 33.

+(b) Postponement.
 If counsel or an unrepresented party cannot, for good cause, appear on the scheduled argument date, a motion for postponement must be promptly filed.
-Proceedings in any trial court, whether federal, state, or local, will not ordinarily be deemed good cause for postponing argument; however, a case may be set first or last in order to accommodate a trial judge. - (c) Order and Contents of Argument.
+Proceedings in any trial court, whether federal, state, or local, will not ordinarily be deemed good cause for postponing argument; however, a case may be set first or last in order to accommodate a trial judge.

+(c) Order and Contents of Argument.
 The appellant opens and concludes the argument.
-Counsel must not read at length from briefs, records, or authorities. - (d) Cross-Appeals, Consolidated Appeals, and Separate Appeals.
+Counsel must not read at length from briefs, records, or authorities.

+(d) Cross-Appeals, Consolidated Appeals, and Separate Appeals.
 If there is a cross-appeal, Rule 28(i) determines which party is the appellant and which is the appellee for purposes of oral argument.
 When cases have been consolidated, they are deemed one case for purposes of argument.
 Separate parties should avoid duplicative argument.
-Unless the court directs otherwise, a cross-appeal or separate appeal must be argued when the initial appeal is argued. - (e) Nonappearance of a Party.
+Unless the court directs otherwise, a cross-appeal or separate appeal must be argued when the initial appeal is argued.

+(e) Nonappearance of a Party.
 If the appellee fails to appear for argument, the court ordinarily will hear the appellant's argument.
 If the appellant fails to appear for argument, the court may hear the appellee's argument.
 If neither party appears, the case will be decided on the briefs, unless the court orders otherwise.
-See also Rule 31(c). - (f) Submission on Briefs.
-The parties may agree to submit a case for decision on the briefs, but the court may direct that the case be argued. - (g) Time Allowed. - (1) Specific Allotments.
-Each side will be allowed time for argument in accordance with the court's Internal Operating Procedures. - (2) Apportionment.
+See also Rule 31(c).

+(f) Submission on Briefs.
+The parties may agree to submit a case for decision on the briefs, but the court may direct that the case be argued.

+(g) Time Allowed.

+(1) Specific Allotments.
+Each side will be allowed time for argument in accordance with the court's Internal Operating Procedures.

+(2) Apportionment.
 The time allowed may be apportioned between counsel on the same side at their discretion.
-If counsel on the same side, between whom time is to be apportioned, represent different interests, any agreed upon apportionment must be reported to the court at the opening of the argument; or, if an agreement has not been made, the apportionment will be made by the court. - (3) Intervenors.
-Counsel for an intervenor will be permitted to argue to the extent that counsel on whose side the intervenor has intervened is willing to share the allotted time. - (4) Motion for Additional Time.
+If counsel on the same side, between whom time is to be apportioned, represent different interests, any agreed upon apportionment must be reported to the court at the opening of the argument; or, if an agreement has not been made, the apportionment will be made by the court.

+(3) Intervenors.
+Counsel for an intervenor will be permitted to argue to the extent that counsel on whose side the intervenor has intervened is willing to share the allotted time.

+(4) Motion for Additional Time.
 A motion for additional time for argument must be filed within 10 days after the appellee's brief has been filed.

 Rule 35.
-Petition for Hearing or Rehearing En Banc; En Banc Determination.

-- (a) When Hearing or Rehearing En Banc May Be Ordered.
-A majority of the judges who are in regular active service and who are not disqualified may order that an appeal or other proceeding be heard or reheard en banc.
-An en banc hearing or rehearing is not favored and ordinarily will not be ordered unless: - (1) en banc consideration is necessary to secure or maintain uniformity of the court's decisions; or - (2) the proceeding involves a question of exceptional importance. - (b) Petition.
-A party may petition for a hearing or rehearing en banc. - (1) The petition must begin with a statement that either: - (A) the decision of the division conflicts with controlling authority (with citation to the conflicting case or cases) and consideration by the full court is therefore necessary to secure and maintain uniformity of the court's decisions; or - (B) the proceeding involves one or more questions of exceptional importance, each of which must be concisely stated. - (2) Except by the court's permission, a petition for an en banc hearing or rehearing must not exceed 15 pages. - (3) For the purposes of the page limit in Rule 35(b)(2), if a party files both a petition for division rehearing and a petition for rehearing en banc, they are considered a single document even if filed separately. - (4) In cases consolidated on appeal, a petition filed by one party will not be deemed filed by any other party. - (c) Time for Petition for Hearing or Rehearing En Banc.
-A petition that an appeal be heard initially en banc must be filed by the date when the appellee's brief is due.
-A petition for rehearing en banc must be filed within the time prescribed by Rule 40 for filing a petition for rehearing. - (d) Response.
-Unless the court requests, no response to a petition for en banc consideration, and no reply to a response, may be filed. - (e) The petition and any response or reply must comply in form with Rule 32. - (f) Call for a Vote.
-A vote will not be taken to determine whether the case will be heard or reheard en banc unless a judge in regular active service or a retired judge who was a member of the division that rendered the decision calls for a vote.
+(Transferred to Rule 40)